-- To explain the powers and functions of the Prime Minister - To describe the structure, powers and functions of Council of Ministers. - To understand the relation between the President and the Prime Minister under the Parliamentary form of government.
+- To explain the powers and functions of the Prime Miniter. - To describe the structure, powers and functions of Council of Minister. - To understand the relation between the President and the Prime Minister under the Parliamentary form of government.

 "There shall be a Council of Ministers with the Prime Minister at the head to aid and advise the President who shall, in the exercise of his functions, act in accordance with such advice."
-(Article 74, of the Indian Constitution) Prime Minister is the actual executive authority (de facto executive) and head of the government under the Parliamentary form of government in India.
+(Article 74, of the India Constitution)

+Prime Minister is the actual executive authority (de facto executive) and head of the government under the Parliamentary form of government in India.
 He is the key stone of the Union administration.
 He is the advisor of the President, leader of the Cabinet and majority party in the House of Peoples.
 Now-a-days the office of the Prime Minister has become very powerful and that is why many scholars says that India has neither a parliamentary nor a Cabinet but a Prime ministerial system of government.
-The power and position of the Prime Minister gradually grown up as a powerful unit in the Parliamentary System.
-The begins with Mrs. Indira Gandhi. during her time of rule the Office of P.M's Secretariat started to touch the "dizzy heights of power and authority".
+The power and position of the Prime Minister gradually grown up as a powerful unit in the Parliamentary System. the begins with Mrs. Indira Gandhi. during her time of rule the Office of P.M.'s Secretariat started to touch the "dizzy heights of power and authority".

-2.2 Appointment and term of the Prime Minister
+7.3 Appointment and term of the Prime Minister

 The intention of our founding father of Constitution was to make the position of Prime Minister in the Parliament, the supreme political leader of his Cabinet.
-Thus the power of the Prime Minister lying hidden in the Cabinet.
-So they frame Article 74, which reads," There shall be a council of Ministers with the Prime Minister at the head -----" To strenghten the position of Prime Minister in the Parliamentary system, the maker of Constitution further stated in Article 75, "the Prime Minister shall be appointed by the President and the other Ministers shall be appointed by the President and the other Ministers shall be appointed by the President on the advice of the Prime Minister".
+Thus the power of the Prime Minister lying hidden in the Cabient.
+So they frame Article 74, which reas, "There shall be a council of Ministers with the Prime Minister at the head-".
+To strenghten the positionof Prime Minister in the Parliamentary system, the maker of Constitution further stated in Article 75, "the Prime Minister shall be appointed by the President and the other Ministers shall be appointed by the President on the advice of the Prime Minister".
 In fact, the President has hardly any choice.
 He is to appointment the leader of the majority party in the Lok Sabha as the Prime Minister.
 But when any political party does not get the majority in the Lok Sabha, the President can select and appoint the Prime Minister according to his personal discretion.
 The term of the Prime Minister is 5 years.
 However, if he loses the confidence of the Lok Sabha before completing the term, he must resign or the President can dismiss him.

-2.3 Powers and Functions of the Prime Minister
+7.4 Powers and Functions of the Prime Minister